Artist Profile

 on his search for universality

-Portrait of artist by Alexander Rotondo
+Portrait of artist by Tommy Harpaz

 Historian Mircea Eliade describes tradition as a reenactment of a culture’s “origin myths” through the repetition of patterns.
 As a cultural expression, traditional crafts are preserved through the devotion of practitioners to inherited rules and schema.
 Jordan Nassar's chosen media bear the trace of built-in formulae which, in his deft hands, become fertile ground for experimentation.